imaginingforward/imfo-frontend/archive/baserow-matching-system.md

+moved from docs/baserow-matching-system.md to archive b/c of Heroku crashing
 # Baserow Matching System Implementation

 This document describes the implementation of the Baserow matching system that integrates government opportunities from Baserow with the existing matching algorithm.